A detailed guide to the Utror to Kundol Lake trek: route, distance, elevation gain, jeep section, camping options, fitness needs and 2026 costs.

 Hiring a local guide

 A local guide costs roughly PKR 2,500 to 4,000 per day.
 Even though the trail is mostly clear, a guide knows the river crossing points, the safe meadow patches and the weather signs.
 Local guides also help in case of altitude issues or an accident.
-Ask your Kalam hotel to arrange a tested guide, do not pick up unknown people at Kalam Bazaar without verification.
+Ask your Kalam hotel to arrange a tested guide.
+Do not pick up unknown people at Kalam Bazaar without verification.

 Safety on the trek

 Always start the trek before 9:00 am to comfortably reach the lake before noon and turn back well before sunset.
 Watch your footing on loose gravel patches.
-Drink water often — at altitude dehydration creeps up faster.
+Drink water often, at altitude dehydration creeps up faster.
 If you feel dizzy, nauseous or unusually short of breath, descend slowly and rest in Utror.
 Inform your hotel of your start time, route and expected return.

 Combining Kundol with other trips

-Plan Kundol on a separate day from Mahodand — both are full-day excursions from Kalam.
+Plan Kundol on a separate day from Mahodand, both are full-day excursions from Kalam.
 A typical four-day Kalam-based plan: Day 1 arrive Kalam, settle, riverside walk.
 Day 2 Mahodand jeep day.
 Day 3 Kundol day.
 Day 4 Ushu Forest and Matiltan side trip, return to Mingora.
 Add Gabral or Falak Sar viewpoints if you have a fifth day.

 Frequently asked questions